Blog Directory - Blogged

 kenojuak, the arrival of the sun

 Kenojuak Ashevak has been a leading member of the Cape Dorset artists and print making collective for many decades.
-She was appointed Companion of the Order of Canada in 1967, and was the subject of a 1963 NFB documentary that was nominated for an Academy Award and profiles her early life and the stunning “Arrival of the Sun” print at the National Gallery of Canada.
+She was appointed Companion of the Order of Canada in 1967, and was the subject of a 1963 NFB documentary (available on-line) that was nominated for an Academy Award and profiles her early life and the stunning “Arrival of the Sun” print at the National Gallery of Canada.
 The award announcement describes her distinguished career, and many of the expressive and creative components of her work.
 A large scale recent work includes her stained glass window installation at Appleby College (near Toronto), titled Iggalaaq, “Where the Light Comes Through.”
 Featuring a snowy owl and an arctic char, the images draw on multiple sources and depict the “sustenance of life” and “enchant anyone who sees it,” says donor Glen Erikson.
 Kenojuak Ashevak travels widely promoting Cape Dorset Art, and has several retrospectives of her work.

 More Information: